-This year has been life-changing for me.
-The events of this year will impact my life in a way unlike any other year in the past.
+This year has been another life-changing one for me.
+I said that last year but it’s true this year as well.
 As I reflect on the events of this year I am hopeful that next year will bring more peace, joy, and happiness.
 I learned a lot about myself and others this year.
-Some good things and some bad but all of the moments had value because of the lessons that I learned.
-I am going to reflect on 5 lessons that I learned this year that will better prepare me for 2018.
+Some good things and some bad but all of the moments had value.
+I am going to reflect on 5 lessons.

-So, as this year comes to an end I am hopeful that next year will bring new experiences and new lessons that will help me move forward in my life’s journey and I hope to share those experiences with you with the understanding that you are not alone in your struggles with chronic illness or just in life.
+I am hopeful that next year will bring new experiences and new lessons that will help me move forward.
+I hope to share those ne experiences with you.
 Best wishes and Happy New Year!
 I will leave you with this quote “Tomorrow, is the first blank page of a 365-page book.
 Write a good one.” ― Brad Paisley

 Quote from Goodreads